adamsilver/fdpb/04-a-login-form.md

 With hint text, users have a better chance of success without waiting for a useful error message.

-## The ‘username and password doesn't match’ Problem
+## The ‘username and password don't match’ Problem

 While omitting hint text increases the chance of an error, what's worse is when that error says “The username and password doesn't match” or something equally vague.
 Jared Spool comically explains why this is an issue in his talk “Design Is Metrically Opposed”[^1]: